AdiCoder33/BeyondChats-Assignment/README.md

 - `API_BASE_URL`: Defaults to `http://localhost:8000/api`.

 You can also trigger automation from the backend:
-- `POST /api/automation/run` (used by the frontend “Generate updated articles” button).
+- `POST /api/automation/run` (used by the frontend "Generate updated articles" button).
 - `GET /api/automation/status` (polling endpoint for progress updates).

 ## Frontend (Phase 3)